timeflying/jekyll-bootstrap/_posts/2016-05-12-ngnix-configuration.md

 you can execute:
 `./script_name rollback_certs`to revert to the previous ones.
 And then repeat load_new_certs once you’ve resolved the issue.

-Once you have the new certificates working as intended, you can use:
+gOnce you have the new certificates working as intended, you can use:
 `./script_name cleanup_certs`
 To remove the temporary and legacy files created.